tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

 .. warning::
-                 In general, in a nD simulation, *(n-1)D* physical regions (points in 1D, lines in 2D, surfaces in 3D) are used by TiberCAD to impose the boundary conditions.
+                 In general, in a nD simulation, *(n-1)D* physical regions (points in 1D, lines in 2D, surfaces in 3D) are used by tiberCAD to impose the boundary conditions.

-Each (n-1)D physical region defined in this way in GMSH will be associated in TiberCAD to a boundary condition region, through the keyword ``Contact`` .
+Each (n-1)D physical region defined in this way in GMSH will be associated in tiberCAD to a boundary condition region, through the keyword ``Contact`` .
 Thus, in this case, Physical points Anode and Cathode will be associated respectively to two ``Contact`` regions (see in the following).